-- Proposals focusing on the estimation of postmortem interval (i.e. time since death) whose research design is not novel nor applicable across the geography of the United States.
-The primary intent of these studies must be to generate new knowledge or contribute to the knowledge in the forensic scientific literature that is applicable to locations other than the one(s) being evaluated. - Proposals that focus on predicting the behavior of criminal offenders or indicators that result in victimization. - Proposals that seek to administer surveys on the perceptions of physical evidence collection policies among evidence examiners. - Proposals that focus on legal factors involved in how physical evidence is processed. - Proposals for social science research whose primary focus is not identification, collection, testing and interpretation of physical evidence. - Proposals focused on criminal psychology. - Proposals involving the use of canines, (e.g. detector dogs). - Proposals on voice authentication. - Proposals on deception detection. - Costs associated with conducting conferences.
+- Applications primarily to purchase equipment, materials, software, or supplies, or to contract or purchase training, validation, or other services that will complete the majority of the proposed research project.
+(A budget may include these items if they are necessary to conduct research, development, demonstration, evaluation, or analysis.)
+Proposals that include equipment purchases should include a discussion of how federally-funded equipment is proposed to be used after the funded work has been completed and/or the project period has ended.
+Note that OJP may issue specific equipment disposition instructions in appropriate circumstances. - Applications that are not responsive to this specific solicitation.
+This includes: - Proposals that do not propose assessing current lab processes, or otherwise do not respond to the specific goals of this solicitation. - Proposals that do not clearly address criminal justice concerns in the United States. - Work that will be funded under another specific solicitation. - Costs associated with conducting conferences.
 A conference is a symposium, seminar, workshop, or any other organized and formal meeting, whether conducted face-to-face or via the Internet, where individuals assemble (or meet virtually) to exchange information and views or explore or clarify a defined subject, problem, or area of knowledge, whether or not a published report results from such meeting.
 A meeting where a gathering discusses general matters as part of a normal course of doing business is not considered a conference.
-Funds may be used to attend conferences for the purposes of dissemination of research findings.
+Funds may be used to attend conferences for the purposes of disseminating research findings.